ocr-d-modul-2-segmentierung/page-segmentation/README.md

 The parameters `--train`, `--test` and `--eval` may be followed by any number of dataset files or patterns (shell globbing).

-Refer to `page-segmentation train --help` for further parameters provided to affect the training procedure.
+Refer to `ocr4all-pixel-classifier train --help` for further parameters provided to affect the training procedure.

 You can combine several dataset files into a _split file_.
 The format of the